-At the moment, the E-Sports Industry is growing at 33% annually.
+At the moment, the esports industry is growing at a rate of 33% annually.
 If this isn’t lucrative enough for you, consider the ever-growing popularity of the sport.
 To illustrate, hundreds of millions of fans tune in regularly to watch tournaments from all over the world.
-In particular, the highest grossing being DOTA, League of Legends, Halo, and FIFA.
+In particular, the highest-grossing being DOTA, League of Legends, Halo, and FIFA.

-There is a massive inflow of investments fuelling the projected wave of eSports and Blockchain gaming focused projects.
-For instance, the eSports team-building platform known as Dreamteam recently closed a $5 million seed round of funding with Mangrove Capital Partners.
+There is a massive inflow of investments fuelling the projected wave of esports and blockchain-focused projects.
+For instance, the esports team-building platform known as Dreamteam recently closed a $5 million seed round of funding with Mangrove Capital Partners.
 Also, they have also secured a partnership with the best players, such as Fnatic, who is a League of Legend finalist.

 So, what do we learn from this?
-First, there’s massive growth and potential in the E-Sports arena.
+First, there’s massive growth and potential in the esports arena.
 In particular, the driving force of this demand is the fact that gamers are more open to accepting the newest technology.
-Second, Blockchain is the perfect storm.
-Specifically, smart contracts can create a fraud-proof environment for all players.
+Second, blockchain is the perfect storm as smart contracts can create a fraud-proof environment for all players.
 Thus, there’s a guarantee for the transfer of prize money to winners, as well as player salaries and sponsorships fees.